hashhashu/separable-notes/README.md

+**Read this in other languages: [English](README.md), [中文](README_zh.md).**

 # separable-notes
-separable notes is a VSCode extension that can make your note separable, which means that you can attach and detach your note easily.
+separable notes is a VSCode extension that can manage your inline code note, make your note separable.

-It can be applied to scenarios such as:
+It can be applied to scenarios sucmh as:
 * keep your note private and not committing to the repository that is maintained by many people.
-* outline your code (will generate markdown file from note, and can easily switch between the two files)
+* outline your code and organize you code note in standalone markdown file.
 * reorganize your note in markdown file(by define @id and @refid, can easily imbed code in arbitrary markdown file)

 ![demo](pic/demo.gif)

-It is tested on windowns 10.
+It is tested on windows 10.

 ### Usage
-After installing separable notes, you will be able to attach and detach your note.
+After installing separable notes, you will be able to manage your inline code note.

 #### Quick Commands:
+##### global commands
 * separableNotes detachAll:
    * detach all notes in this workspace
 * separableNotes attachAll